satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Scientific publications are more available and plentiful than at any previous point in history.
 The current review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
 Precious few reviewers work in relative isolation, in a short amount of time, and are not officially acknowledged.
 Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.

-We argue that these problems can be addressed by opening up the review process to a large community of reviewers and by building upon source code management systems to provide access to data, software and scripts necessary to replicate the results of a study.
+We argue that these problems can be addressed by opening up the review process to a large and interactive community of reviewers and by building upon source code management systems to provide access to data, software and scripts necessary to replicate the results of a study.
 These systems will allow the community to acknowledge reviewer contributions, quantify the quality of their contributions, and ensure that reviews are timely and